CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.4.md

 ## Summary

-In this exercise, we explored the role of Customer Keys in enhancing data security and compliance in Microsoft 365 Copilot.
+In this exercise, you explored the role of Customer Keys in enhancing data security and compliance in Microsoft 365 Copilot.
 By managing their own encryption keys, organizations add an extra layer of protection to their data and meet compliance obligations more effectively.
 The use of Customer Keys ensures that Microsoft 365 services, including Copilot, maintain robust security and meet regulatory standards.